 Here, a quirky kitchen-themed print from Vanessa Arbuthnott adds a playful touch.

-For a traditional country-style look, you can’t beat curtains with a nature-inspired print, such as florals, leaves and watercolour designs that all translate your country views into your interior.
+For a traditional take on country curtain ideas for kitchens, opt for nature-inspired prints, such as florals, leaves and watercolor designs that all translate your country views into your interior.

-They don’t have to be bright florals or pastel colours either – these Aurora Ember curtains, from £194, Hillarys, offer a much more sophisticated take.
+They don’t have to be bright florals or pastel colors either – these Aurora Ember curtains, from Hillarys, offer a sophisticated option.

-Are you lucky enough to have a kitchen-diner with doors leading out to the garden?
+Are you lucky enough to have a kitchen with doors leading out to the yard?
 If so, treat them to a window dressing that will add a softness to the room, while creating privacy if and when you need it.

 These designs from Susie Watson feature a pretty trim and although they’re floor length, keeping the length shorter, so as not to pool on the floor, avoids them becoming a trip hazard for anyone going outside.

-Kitchen are notorious for having lots of hard surfaces and straight lines, but soft furnishings help combat that, and when it comes to country designs it’s all about the fabrics.
+Kitchen are notorious for having lots of hard surfaces and straight lines, but fabrics help combat that.

 From the curtains to your dining chair cushions, tablecloths to blinds, you have the opportunity to play around with materials and either coordinate them or mix and match as you choose.